 What I had was a nice little sewing kit with a needle and thread along with clothes we were going to donate.

-I found a shirt that didn’t have pink or flowers on it and two hours later….. it was something that was the equivalent of
+I found a shirt that didn’t have pink or flowers on it and two hours later it was something that was the equivalent of “Hey, it works!”

-A week later I mentioned to a friend how I wish I had a sewing machine to make better masks for us.
-Low and behold this friend had two sewing machines!
-What!!
+A week later I mentioned to a friend how I wish I had a sewing machine and low and behold she had two!

-Turns out when she PCSed the plug for her sewing machine went missing but was found a year later.
+Turns out when she PCSed the plug for her sewing machine went missing and was found later that year.
 Been there right?
-Like the time I found my lamp shades in the dog food container.
+Like the time I found my lamp shades in the dog food container after we moved.

 The next day we did a drive by trunk exchange and controlled the urge to give each other a hug.

 Back at home I took the machine out of the bag, placed it on the table and said “oh crap.”